Hong Kong posts slower retail sales growth, outlook clouded by trade spat

-HONG KONG, Aug 30 (Reuters) - Hong Kong’s retail sales grew at a slower pace in July after five straight months of double-digit gains, government data showed on Thursday, with the outlook overshadowed by concern over China-U.S. trade tensions.
+HONG KONG (Reuters) - Hong Kong’s retail sales grew at a slower pace in July after five straight months of double-digit gains, government data showed on Thursday, with the outlook overshadowed by concern over China-U.S. trade tensions.

 July retail sales rose 7.8 percent from a year earlier in value terms to HK$38.9 billion ($4.96 billion), slower than a revised 11.9 percent rise in June, but still marking their 18th month of expansion.